bufbuild/buf-gradle-plugin/README.md

     - DEFAULT
 ```

-As an alternative to a `buf.yaml` file in the project directory you can specify the location of `buf.yaml` by configuring the extension:
+As an alternative to a `buf.yaml` file in the project directory, you can specify the location of a `buf.yaml` by configuring the extension:

 ``` kotlin
 buf {